cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 # About us
-Middlesex School is an independent, secondary school following the New England boarding school tradition.  </br>
+Middlesex School is an independent secondary school following the New England boarding school tradition.  </br>
 Learn more at: \<[https://mxschool.edu](https://mxschool.edu)\>.

 1. [The Moodle Development Team](#team)